 7 Star = 94%

-Tankless gas continuous flow instantaneous hot water systems can also be better set at 50ºC, so the risk of scalding is greatly reduced without the need of a tempering valve.
+Health & SafetyA tankless gas continuous flow hot water system is best at prevention of bacterial growth, as there is no stored water in which bacteria can breed.
+Tankless gas hot water systems can also be set at 50ºC, so the risk of scalding is greatly reduced without the need of a tempering valve.

 What Size Hot Water System Do I Need?

 Buying a system that’s too big for your needs is a waste of money.
 Firstly, work out the number of people in your household and when they use hot water, then ask yourself a few questions.

 - Does everyone take showers at the same general time of day?

 - Do they take showers simultaneously in different bathrooms?

 - Do some prefer baths?
 Is the bath or spa oversized?

 - Do you run the washing machine, using hot or warm water, while people are showering?